Wednesday Night Programming

 Soul Matters for Kids, Grades 4-6 (6:15-7:30 pm) The 4th-6th grade Soul Matters will follow the monthly theme for Soul Matters, which is also followed by our church services and the adult Soul Matters groups.
 Every month, UUs are asked to consider: What does it mean to be a people of Vision (September), Sanctuary (October), Memory (November), and Mystery (December).
 Unlike the adult Soul Matters groups, participants will NOT be expected to do any preparation before class or homework afterwards.
 Instead, part of the class time will be used to watch or listen to something together – a short video, a story, a poem, etc., and then discuss that piece: how it makes the students feel, what it makes them think about in regards to the monthly topic, etc. Sessions will also include some of our usual UU practices: chalice lighting, checking in, a short spiritual practice (such as meditation, listening to music, or the like), and closing.
 Special attention will also be paid to learning styles, so movement, etc., will also be a part of our time together.

-* Our Whole Lives (OWL) Human Sexuality Curriculum, Grades 5 – 6 (September 26 – December 12, 6:15 – 7:30 pm) Our Whole Lives for grades 5/6 is an 8-session program for learning about and discussing the physical and emotional changes of puberty.
+* Our Whole Lives (OWL) Human Sexuality Curriculum, Grades 5 – 6 (September 26 – December 12, 6:15 – 7:30 pm) REGISTRATION IS CLOSED Our Whole Lives for grades 5/6 is an 8-session program for learning about and discussing the physical and emotional changes of puberty.
 Participants will read It’s Perfectly Normal by Robie H. Harris, and examine topics such as values and sexuality, communication and decision-making.
 Each session includes a HomeLink – a homework activity for parents and children to complete together.

 - Mandatory Parent Meeting: Wednesday, September 26, 2018

 - Parent/Child Orientation Program: Wednesday, October 3, 2018